From SQL Injection to Shell

 SELECT column1, column2, column3 FROM table1 WHERE column4='user' AND column5=3 AND column6=4;

-will retrieve from the following table:
+Will retrieve from the following table:

 column1 column2 column3 column4 column5 column6